 Finding the perfect camera bag is his ultimate photographic ambition but for now he switches between Kata FlyBy PL-FB-76, Kata 3N1 30 slingback, Kata CS-15, Kata CS-17, Billingham Hadley Pro and Billingham 555 bags favouring the Kata ones.
 (The two Kata InsertTrollies are Duncan’s most useful pieces of Kit!)

-Post processing is carried out using Photo Mechanic, Adobe Lightroom 5 and Adobe Photoshop Creative Suite 6 allied with various plugins, most notably the indispensable suite from Nik software.
+Post processing is carried out using Photo Mechanic, Adobe Lightroom 5 and Adobe Photoshop Creative Cloud with various plugins, most notably the indispensable suite from Nik software.

 Q:- What’s the difference between artists and photographers?